Maryamlaine/Airbnb/README.md

    * Used `MulticlassClassificationEvaluator` to evaluate the model on the testing set, Accuracy of model at predicting reviews was: 0.997703.

+## K-Means Clustering

+Utilized an unsupervised model of K-Means Clustering to generate clusters.
+By finding the K-Means score of our dataset, we're able to determine the minimized sum of all distances between cluster centers.
+We returned a K-Means score of -4.308237925188447e+18 which indicates a large spread in our data values.
+This value is a correct representation of our data, as we examine a large amount of LA neighborhoods with a wide range of distance between them.

+   * Prepared dataset and created PCA (principal component analysis) dataframe.

+   * Imported and fitted model, calculated SSE (sum of squared error), and plotted graphic utilizing The Elbow Method to visualize SSE per k value.

+   * Assigned cluster variables and used K-Means to predict the cluster values.

+   * Determined our K-Means score.

 ##XGBoost